toextendmylimits/LeetCode/Notes/linked_in.md

 If both target nodes are smaller than the current node, I move left.
 If both are larger, I move right.
 The first node where they split—or match the current node—is the lowest common ancestor.

+## 339. Nested List Weight Sum
+**Recursive DFS**:
+I use DFS with a depth parameter.
+Starting at depth 1, I traverse the nested list.
+If an element is an integer, I add depth × value to the sum.
+If it’s a list, I recursively process it with depth + 1.
+The recursion naturally handles all nesting levels and accumulates the total weighted sum.